Dean-Rough/sylo/DIRECTORY_STRUCTURE.md

 # ... other monorepo config files (nx.json, turbo.json, etc.)
 ```

-## 1. `apps/web/` (Next.js Frontend & API Routes)
+## 1. `apps/web/` (Next.js Frontend Application)

-This directory will house the Next.js application, including the frontend UI and Next.js API routes that act as the primary backend for user-facing operations.
+This directory will house the Next.js **frontend** application.
+It is responsible for the user interface and user experience.
+It will make API calls to the `apps/api-main/` NestJS backend for data and backend operations.
+The Next.js API routes (`src/app/api/`) within this app should be limited to frontend-specific concerns like authentication callbacks or BFF (Backend for Frontend) patterns that don't involve core business logic, rather than acting as the primary backend.

 ```
 apps/web/